 A thin protective coating over the finished painting is called a 'seal.'
 It is colorless in nature and forms a good bond with the paint and surface.
 To 'varnish' acrylic painting means to add a protective coat or 'seal' to your final artwork.
 It is a good idea to safeguard your picture for years to come.

 Varnishing makes the colors look vibrant because it adds a semi-reflective sheen to the painting.
 The satin and gloss varnishes add that extra wow factor to the artwork, particularly with dark colors.
 Each painting is unique.
-Hence different types of varnish and techniques is required for each painting.
+Hence different types of varnish and techniques are required for each painting.

-Pros of Varnishing Acrylic Paintings
+Pros of Varnishing an Acrylic Paintings

 Glossy finish - A permanent gloss sheen on the surface make the painting looks vibrant.